kelleyblackmore/ServerInspector/docs/INSTALL.md

 ### pipx Installation (Recommended for Python users)

-Installs ServerInspect in an isolated Python environment:
+Installs serverinspector in an isolated Python environment:

 - Uses pipx to install from GitHub
-- Creates an isolated environment for ServerInspect
+- Creates an isolated environment for serverinspector
 - Avoids dependency conflicts with other packages
 - Makes command-line tools available globally
 - Requires Python 3.6+

 ### Python Package Installation

-Installs ServerInspect as a Python package:
+Installs serverinspector as a Python package:

 - Uses pip to install directly from GitHub
 - Requires Python 3.10 or newer